-Press and hold HR until the correct hour appears.
-The letter A or P may appear on the display for AM or PM.
-Then, press and hold MN until the correct minute appears.
+Press and hold the HR or MN buttons, located below the tune knob, for two seconds.
+Then press and hold HR until the correct hour appears.
+AM or PM will appear on the display.
+Press and hold MN until the correct minute appears.
 The clock may be set with the ignition on or off.
+The clock symbol will appear on the display in time-set mode.